-Perspectives: Overcoming uncertainty and fear
+Overcoming uncertainty and fear

-From a microbiology professor in NYC
+A microbiology professor in NYC shares her Covid story

 How are you finding hope and overcoming uncertainty and fear in this current environment?

 Keeping my loved ones and students informed with the latest medical research on SARS-CoV-2!
 When we understand facts and work together, we can overcome uncertainty and fear!

 What is a challenge that you’re struggling with on a daily basis?

 It’s hard to imagine not being able to walk around New York City, do Shoott sessions, go to my favorite restaurants, or step into a classroom per usual without feeling apprehensive about community spread and asymptotic individuals.
 I try to keep in touch with my close friends who work in the medical frontlines to give words of encouragement and support, as many are not able to be with their families at this time.

 Has anything really surprised you in a positive way – a perspective shift, a realization, something that you didn’t expect?